MarcoRoma96/NCD-agenda-outpatients/README.md

 ## Implementation

 ### Answer Set Programming
 The logic implementation of the problem is based on the *Answer Set Programming* framework.
 This is a form of declarative programming based on the stable model (i.e. answer set) semantics of logic programming.
 The resolution process of the logic program involves 2 stages called *grounding* and *solving* phase respectively.
-In our project we use Clingo, that is a combination of the grounder Gringo and the solver Gringo, developed by the University of Postdam.
+In our project we use Clingo, that is a combination of the grounder Gringo and the solver Clasp, developed by the University of Postdam.
 For further information and installation see [the clingo website](https://potassco.org/clingo/) The ASP program can be found in the `src` folder:
 - `mashp_monolithic_asp.lp` contains the complete logic program of the NCDs Agenda problem, and is used to perform the monolithic aproach